ADA-research/BaB_DynTerm/README.md

     "OVAL_BAB_LOG_NAME": "OVAL-BAB.log",
     "VERINET_LOG_NAME": "VERINET.log",
     # path to store results to
-    "RESULTS_PATH": "./results/results_continuous_timeout_classification",
+    "RESULTS_PATH": "./results/results_running_time_regression",
     # subfolders from VERIFICATION_LOGS_PATH to run experiments for.
 If empty array, run experiment for all found subfolders.
     "INCLUDED_EXPERIMENTS": [],
-    # if features are collected continuously ("ADAPTIVE") or give an int to perform classification at a fixed point in time
-    "FEATURE_COLLECTION_CUTOFF": "ADAPTIVE",
-    # needed if "ADAPTIVE" feature collection cutoff is chosen, refers to the frequency of checkpoints at which classification is performed
+    # point in time to stop feature collection to predict running times
-    "TIMEOUT_CLASSIFICATION_FREQUENCY": 10,
+    "FEATURE_COLLECTION_CUTOFF": 10,
     # maximum running time
     "MAX_RUNNING_TIME": 600,
-    # change if predictions should be made incomplete results (i.e. instances solved during feature collection)
+    # change if predictions should be made for timeouts and incomplete results (i.e. instances solved during feature collection)
+    "INCLUDE_TIMEOUTS": True,
     "INCLUDE_INCOMPLETE_RESULTS": True,
-    # confidence thresholds that must be exceeded s.t. a positive example is labeled as such
-    "TIMEOUT_CLASSIFICATION_THRESHOLDS": [0.5, 0.99],
-    # fixed random state in fold creation and for random forest.
+    # fixed random state in fold creation and for random forsest.
 This leads to reproducibility of results, change if you like to!
     "RANDOM_STATE": 42,
     # Additional Info for each experiment, i.e. neuron count, no_classes and adjusted feature_collection cutoffs (first_classification_at).
     # the default value for no. classes is 10 and the default value for first_classification_at is FEATURE_COLLECTION_CUTOFF (see above)